 ✦ Moderating chat

 If you've enabled viewer chat, it'll appear to the right of the player.
 The chat menu contains options to minimize and disable/enable the chat, as well as pop it out into its own window.
+Users can log in or chat as a guest and post messages up to 280 characters long.
 You have the ability to delete individual comments or ban a user entirely by hovering over their message and selecting the Block icon on the right side.
 The offending user can still comment, however, their comments will no longer be visible to any other participants so it will appear that they are being ignored by everyone else.
 You can also unblock the user if you wish.

 Note: Commenting on live videos is not available until the stream is archived.
 To get viewer feedback during your event, make sure chat is enabled or use our Polls and Q&A features.